ZewAB/WL1L0-ADMM-and-SCPRSM/README.md

 # WL1L0-ADMM and WL1L0-SCPRSM

-WL1L0-ADMM and WL1L0-SCPRSM both contain Julia code for the proximal optimization of the weighted \(L^1\) and \(L^0\) regularizers, as presented in Berkessa and Waldmann (2024) and published in *Transactions on Machine Learning Research (TMLR)*.
+WL1L0-ADMM and WL1L0-SCPRSM both contain Julia code for the proximal optimization of the weighted $L^1$ and $L^0$ regularizers, as presented in Berkessa and Waldmann (2024) and published in *Transactions on Machine Learning Research (TMLR)*.

 - **WL1L0-ADMM** implements the proximal ADMM method.
 - **WL1L0-SCPRSM** implements the proximal SCPRSM method.

 ## Data Requirements

-The code reads data from the **QTLMAS2010ny012.csv** file available in the [AUTALASSO directory](https://github.com/patwa67/AUTALASSO/blob/master/QTLMAS2010ny012.zip).
+The code reads the data file **QTLMAS2010ny012.csv** from the local working directory.
+This data is available in the [AUTALASSO directory](https://github.com/patwa67/AUTALASSO/blob/master/QTLMAS2010ny012.zip).

 You need to:
-1. Download the file to your working directory.
+1. Download the file.
-2. Extract its contents.
+2. Extract and save it to your local working directory.

 ### Data Format
 - **y-variable (phenotype)**: Located in the first column.